Kentucky health insurance exchange

 Kynect was one of the few marketplaces established through an executive order.
 Beshear’s order to establish the exchange in July 2012 followed months of seeming inaction on the exchange by the executive and legislative branches in the state.
 Kynect is part of the state’s Cabinet for Health and Family Services, and it is overseen by 19-member board appointed by Beshear.

 Kentucky spent about $11 million on outreach and marketing, and it trained 5,000 people to support enrollment — including state employees, insurance agents, volunteers and representative of various community groups and social service organizations.
-These outreach efforts are driving Kentucky’s enrollment totals.
+These outreach efforts drove Kentucky’s enrollment totals.